2023 Best Value Electrical Engineering Bachelor's Degree Schools in the Rocky Mountains Region

 Top 10 Best Electrical Engineering Bachelor's Degree Schools

-Out-of-state tuition fees for undergraduate students at BYU are $6,120 per year.
+BYU undergraduate students pay an average of $6,120 in tuition and fees each year.
 On average, EE graduates from BYU take out $17,041 in student loans while working on their Bachelor's Degree.

-In addition to its great value ranking, BYU is in the top 20% of all schools on our Best Electrical Engineering Bachelor’s Degree Schools in the Rocky Mountains Region list.
+BYU also claimed a spot on our Best Electrical Engineering Bachelor’s Degree Schools in the Rocky Mountains Region list.
+It’s in the top 20% of all schools in this category.

 Read full report on Electrical Engineering at Brigham Young University - Provo

-Out of the 18 schools in the Rocky Mountains Region that were part of this year’s ranking, University of Wyoming landed the # 3 spot on the list.
-UW is a fairly large public school located in the remote town of Laramie.
+Out of the 18 schools in the Rocky Mountains Region that were part of this year’s ranking, Montana Technological University landed the # 4 spot on the list.
+Montana Tech is a small public school located in the remote town of Butte.

 Out-of-state tuition fees for undergraduate students at Montana Tech are $22,509 per year.
 While working on their Bachelor's Degree, EE majors at Montana Tech accumulate an average of around $26,313 in student debt.